What are Plug and Play Drivers?

 Let Windows Update the Driver

 There’s no harm in letting Windows have another shot at finding the right driver.
+Microsoft’s database is infrequently updated, due to their stringent standards for driver software.

 Use the search box on the Window’s taskbar to find and click on Device Manager.
 Once loaded, you may (under the View menu) choose to Show Hidden Devices – if the device doesn’t initially show in the list.